weaveworks/weave/site/ipam/troubleshooting-ipam.md

     weave status

-reports on the current status of the weave router and IP allocator:
+reports on the current status of the Weave Net router and IP allocator:

 ````
 ...